kislyuk/argcomplete/README.rst

  Global completion requires bash support for ``complete -D``, which was introduced in bash 4.2.
 On older systems, you will need to update bash to use this feature.
 Check the version of the running copy of bash with ``echo $BASH_VERSION``.

+ Global completion is not currently compatible with zsh.

 .. note:: If you use setuptools/distribute ``scripts`` or ``entry_points`` directives to package your module, argcomplete will follow the wrapper scripts to their destination and look for ``PYTHON_ARGCOMPLETE_OK`` in the